13 Best Podcast Recording Software

 Here at Dear Media, if there’s one thing we’ve learned over the years, it’s that there are a few things that can totally make or break a podcast.
 And one of those things is audio quality.
-With the number of podcasts being produced increasing daily, the amount of podcasting recording software to choose from is increasing as well.
+As the number of podcasts being produced grows daily, so does the amount of podcasting recording software to choose from.
+Everyone is fighting to that top podcast position, but the right software is what can get you there.

-Because there are so many recording software to choose from, and because each is different from the last – it’s important to choose the recording software that is best for you.
+Because there are SO many recording softwares to choose from, and because each is different from the last, it’s important to choose the one that’s best for you.
 Things to consider when choosing a recording software include, but are not limited to, ease of use, budget, capabilities, the brand of laptop you have, and so much more!

-So, to help you decide which recording software is best for you based on your budget, setup, and needs, we’re going to break down the top ten recording software and talk about the pros and cons of each.
+So, to help you decide which recording software is best based on your budget, setup, and needs, we’re going to break down the top recording software options and talk about the pros and cons of each.
+Ready to get your podcast production on?
 Let’s dive right in!

 Adobe Audition